crowdwave/arniesmtpbufferserver/README.md

 License: MIT

-## IMPORTANT!!!
 This is  NEW project, it is not battle tested!
 Use at your own risk.
 This server is written to meet my own personal needs - as such I do not need to, want to, nor can I afford to write tests.

 Arnie is not intended to be a professional production quality email server ...... it's for technically experienced people who know what they are doing and are happy to read the Python code and accept the risks.

-If the above is not suitable for you then please don't use Arnie.
+I wrote Arnie because I got frustrated using complex queueing systems like Celery simply to buffer outbound SMTP emails.

 ## Purpose of Arnie.